theochem/chemtools/doc/sci_doc_conceptual.rst

 where HOMO denotes the highest occupied molecular orbital and LUMO denotes the lowest unoccupied molecular orbital.

-Once energies for the systems with integer electron number have been modeled using either the FMO or FD approaches, a continuous model for the energy as a function of the number of electrons should be chosen.
+Once energies for the systems with integer electron number have been modelled using either the FMO or FD approaches, a continuous model for the energy as a function of the number of electrons should be chosen.
-Popular choices include the piecewise linear model, the quadratic model, the exponential model, and the rational model.
-Of these, the piecewise linear model is the most mathematically rigorous and the quadratic model is the most popular (and perhaps the most useful).
+Popular choices include the piecewise linear model, :cite:`Perdew1982PRL,Ayers2008JMC` the quadratic model, :cite:`Parr1978JCP,Parr1983JACS`, the exponential model, :cite:`Parr1982JACS,Fuentealba2013JMM` and the rational model. :cite:`Heidar-Zadeh2016JCTC` Of these, the piecewise linear model is the most mathematically rigorous and the quadratic model is the most popular (and perhaps the most useful).
 The exponential and rational models have undesirable mathematical properties and one should be especially wary about using them for local descriptors.